Should developers use AI to write code?

 Developers should do this, in this order:

-• Research how LLMs work.
-This doesn't take long, there are many videos on youtube that describe how LLMs produce code.
+- Research how LLMs work.
+This doesn't take long, there are many videos on youtube that describe how LLMs produce code (Here's a good one: How LLMs actually generate text).
 In 30 minutes you can have a pretty good understanding of how your prompt becomes code.

 That's it.
 My trials revealed that LLMs (all of them) produce sufficiently high levels of garbage that I won't use them at all but depending on what kind of development you are doing your mileage may vary!